Last Updated 01/24/2012

 TiVo HD / Series 3 / Series 2 Upgrade Instructions (Windows WinMFS option): Warning: Do NOT use this method

 for a TiVo Premiere.
 If you are more comfortable using Windows than Linux then you may prefer to use this method in place of the Linux boot CD method described above.
 However, be aware that you need to be careful here to make sure you DO NOT INITIALIZE your TiVo disk under Windows.
 Doing so will blank your TiVo disk.
 You also need to make sure you are logged in with an account that has administrator privileges.
-1) Download the WinMFS software here.
+1) Download the WinMFS software here (if that link does not work it is also available here).
 The program is standalone and so does not need to be installed.
 Fire it up now just to make sure it is working.
 You should see the following screen.

 at the moment no TiVo drives will be recognized since they are not connected to your PC.
 2) Use the Torx T-10 Screwdriver to open up your TiVo and then remove the hard drive that is inside, note recent TiVo models require a Torx T-15 Screwdriver to unscrew the hard drive mounting and then the T-10 again to unscrew the Hard Drive from the bracket.
 Be careful not to touch the power supply.
 Note, the only screws holding the TiVo lid are those on the back of the case.
 Sometimes the top can be a little stiff so you may have to slowly work it loose.